amlansarangi23/webwhistask/README.md

-# webwhistask
+# webwiztask
-for webwhiz induction
+for webwiz induction